-Full use of the University's IT facilities and network is restricted to the following registered users authenticating by means of a UEA IT account:
+Use of the University's IT facilities is restricted to the following registered users authenticating by means of a UEA IT account:

 - a) Students registered with the University for a programme of study. - b) Staff holding a contract of employment with the University. - c) Other individuals who have been sponsored by the relevant Head of School/Department, or their nominated deputy.